 “The Local Administrator Password Solution (LAPS) provides management of local account passwords of domain joined computers.
 Passwords are stored in Active Directory (AD) and protected by ACL, so only eligible users can read it or request its reset.” – Microsoft

-LAPS reduces the risk of having a default (backdoor perhaps) local administrator and default password on your machines by having each machine use a different complex password for the account.
-Before LAPS, most organizations had a generic local admin (e.g. ORG_LocalAdmin) with the same password on each machine (e.g. ORG_P@ssword).
+The LAPS tool can help reduce the risk of having a default (backdoor perhaps) local administrator and default password on your machines by having each system use a different complex password for the account.
+Before the LAPS service, most organizations had a generic local administrator account (e.g. ORG_LocalAdmin) with the same password on each machine (e.g. ORG_P@ssword).
 However, if a machine was compromised using this model, the malware/hacker could move laterally among all your machines gathering more and more data to deepen the security breach.
-With LAPS implemented, you remove that attack vector.
-Now if one machine is compromised, the ability to move laterally to another machine is greatly reduced.
+With LAPS software implemented, you remove that attack vector.
+Now if one machine is compromised, the ability to move and enter laterally to another machine is greatly reduced.

 In this overview of the Microsoft LAPS service, we’ll provide steps on how to:

 - Download Microsoft LAPS

 - Setup LAPS AD Groups and Permissions